Malaysia's new PM takes office amid economic challenges

 Foreign investors dumped 1.26 billion ringgit ($300 million) worth of equities last week - the highest in 88 weeks - as domestic political uncertainty added to worries over the disease outbreak.

+Police said they are investigating whether participants at a rally on Sunday against Muhyiddin’s premiership, who included Mahathir’s eldest daughter Marina, had contravened a law on illegal assembly.

+Police have so far arrested one man and are investigating three others for social media posts that insult the king and threaten public order.

-Reporting by Rozanna Latiff and Krishna N. Das; Editing by Raju Gopalakrishnan
+Reporting by Rozanna Latiff, Krishna N. Das and Joseph Sipalan; Editing by Raju Gopalakrishnan